If you’re wondering what to do in Nazaré for a day, you’re in the right place.

 How to get to Nazaré from Lisbon

 Lisbon is the largest Portuguese city closest to Nazaré.
-The distance from Lisbon to Nazaré is only 122 km (about 1h30 drive).
+The distance from Lisbon to Nazaré is only 122 km /76 mi (about 1h30 drive).
 Thus, Nazaré is often an excellent day trip option from Lisbon.

 Besides the option of renting a car, you can also get a bus from Lisbon to Nazaré.
 Rede Expressos has a route that connects Lisbon Sete Rios to Nazaré.
-The trip takes about 1h50 and costs about 12€ (however, sometimes there are promotions for 5€).
+The trip takes about 1h50.

 How to get to Nazaré from Porto

 However, the public transport option is no longer so practical.
-Rede Expressos also has a route that operates between Porto and Nazaré and the trips can take between 2h45 to 4h, depending on the option chosen.
-The value of the ticket ranges from 12€ to 17€.
-Flixbus also has deals on the route from Porto to Nazaré.
+Rede Expressos also has a route that operates between Porto and Nazaré.
+The trips can take between 2h45 to 4h, depending on the option chosen.

 Accommodation in Nazaré

-When I was in Nazaré, I didn’t have the opportunity to stay there, since I chose to stay in Caldas da Rainha, which is relatively close.
 However, there are several accommodation offers in Nazaré.
 In fact, it is quite common to see even locals luring tourists to local accommodations on the sidewalk, for example.

 Activities & tours in Nazaré

-Map Nazaré Portugal: Main points of interest
+Map of Nazaré, Portugal: Main points of interest

 Before I show you my suggested itinerary in Nazaré, I’ll share a map of Nazaré with the best things to do in Nazaré to help you plan your visit!

-Nazaré is divided into the following zones:
+Nazaré is divided into the following areas:

 - Marginal by the Nazaré Beach